 2. Arctic Alpine Botanical Garden, Norway

-This evergreen garden located in Tromso, Norway, is the world's northernmost botanical garden, and is home to plants from all corners of the earth.
-The garden is open the entire year, with no fences or gates, and so freely accessible to all.
+This evergreen garden located in Tromsø, Norway, is the world's northernmost botanical garden, and is home to plants from all corners of the earth.
+The garden is open the entire year, with no fences or gates, so is freely accessible to all.
 It’s a joy to see the garden at various times throughout the year because in the spring there are a plethora of bulbs that bloom.

 In autumn, the colours are extremely vibrant, and by wintertime, snow covers the evergreen shrubbery, making it look like a winter wonderland.
 The garden contains over 25 collections of some of the most rare plants in the world.
-Along with some of the best natural scenery out there, the garden also has a cosy Hansine Hansen’s café that is open during the summer months for visitors to enjoy waffles, cake, ice cream, and hot drinks.
+Along with some of the best natural scenery out there, the garden also has a cosy Hansine Hansen’s cafe that is open during the summer months for visitors to enjoy waffles, cake, ice cream and hot drinks.

 3. Alhambra Palace and Gardens, Spain

 The Alhambra Palace and Gardens in Granada, Spain ooze luxury and elegance.
-These Arab gardens are a representation of paradise, full of delight and pleasures.
+These Arab gardens are a representation of paradise, full of delight and pleasure.
 Water is an important part of this garden, and it is present in the fountains, ponds, and water sources.
 The amazing gardens are lined with colourful tiles with beautiful flower motifs that are characteristic of Arab art.

 There are different sections that are open to visitors for free at any time.
 These exquisite gardens where the sultans of Granada would relax are a must-see for everyone.